Skip to main content Scroll Top

 Honolulu, HI 96822

 Kanesa Seraphin, PhD, is the University of Hawai‘i Sea Grant College Program’s Director of the Center for Marine Science Education and Assistant Director for Education.
-The center is dedicated to building partnerships that enhance marine science education at all levels (Kindergarten through graduate school and the public community) in order to foster understanding of the natural world and the role of humans in it.
+The center is dedicated to building partnerships that enhance marine science education at all levels (kindergarten through graduate school and the general public) in order to further understanding of the environmental world and the role of humans in it.

 Seraphin’s science research background is in zoology, specifically population genetics and ecology.
-She earned her bachelor’s degree at the California Polytechnic State University – San Luis Obispo and her master’s and Ph.D. degrees in zoology from the University of Hawai‘i at Mānoa (UHM).
-She is an Associate Professor at the Curriculum Research & Development Group (CRDG) in the UHM College of Education, a credentialed K-12 educator with the State of Hawaiʻi and an experienced curriculum developer.
-She joined UH Sea Grant as associate faculty in 2009.
+She earned her bachelor’s degree at the California Polytechnic State University – San Luis Obispo, and her master’s and Ph.D. degrees in zoology from the University of Hawai‘i at Mānoa (UHM).
+She is an associate professor at the Curriculum Research & Development Group (CRDG) in the UHM College of Education, a credentialed K-12 educator with the State of Hawaiʻi, and an experienced curriculum developer.
+She joined Hawaiʻi Sea Grant as associate faculty in 2009.

 IN THIS SECTION